senecaxconnect/xconnect_docs/docs/Platform_Overview.md

 This agent is responsible for collecting health information (also called telemetry) as well as securely facilitating remote management features.

-The latest version of the Server Agent installation executable is available on our downloads repo located at [downloads.senecaxconnect.com](http://downloads.senecaxconnect.com).
+The latest version of the Agent installation executable is available on our downloads repo located at [downloads.senecaxconnect.com](http://downloads.senecaxconnect.com).

-The Server Agent consists of multiple components but are rolled into a single Windows Service, the xConnect Agent Core.
+The Agent consists of multiple components but are rolled into a single Windows Service, the xConnect Agent Core.

-Additional technical detail can be found here: [xConnect Server Agent Detail](/xconnect_docs/Agent_Overview)
+Additional technical detail can be found here: [xConnect Agent Detail](/xconnect_docs/Agent_Overview)

 ## xConnect Gateway